xpack/web-doxygen/website/docs/api/classes/translatorafrikaans.md

-<p>Used in the quick index of a class/file/namespace member list page to link to the unfiltered list of all members.</p>
+Used in the quick index of a class/file/namespace member list page to link to the unfiltered list of all members.

-<p>Definition at line 1365 of file <a href="/web-doxygen/docs/api/files/src/translator-za-h">translator_za.h</a>.</p>
+Definition at line 1365 of file <a href="/web-doxygen/docs/api/files/src/translator-za-h">translator_za.h</a>.

 <div class="doxyProgramListing">